WUR-ABE/HSS-Cow/README.md

-# A Hybrid State-Space Model of Individual Dairy Cows
+# Hybrid State-Space Model of Individual Dairy Cows
 >**The code will be made publicly available upon publication of the paper, expected by September.**

 ![Hybrid model architecture](assets/hybrid.jpg "Hybrid model architecture")